-In this paper, we propose our TCMP, an effective architecture for motion forecasting task to explicitly model the multi-modality.
-Based on the improved TPCN, we utilize the consistency regularization both spatial and temporal to leverage the potential from the self-supervision, which is ignored by previous efforts.
-Besides that, we explicitly model the multi-modality by providing supervision with more powerful model ensembling.
-Experimental results on Argoverse dataset show the effectiveness of our approach and generalization capability to other methods.
+In this work, we propose MISC, an effective architecture for the motion forecasting task.
+We impose inner-model dual consistency regularization on both spatial and temporal domains to leverage the potential of self-supervision, which has been ignored by previous efforts.
+Besides, we explicitly model the multi-modality by providing supervision and constraints with powerful self-ensembling techniques in an intra-model aspect.
+Experimental results on the Argoverse motion forecasting dataset and Waymo dataset show the effectiveness of our approach and generalization capability to other methods.